 CBT from this model (and a plethora of others) is centred on addressing ‘dysfunctional thinking’ posited to be the cause of psychological distress and, to take (behavioural) steps to solve on-going difficulties maintained.
 Often, this is achieved through ‘behavioural experiments’ or internal dialogues/self-talks and reflection.
 The essence of CBT, as it was intended at least, is thus the identification and modification of thoughts and beliefs deemed maladaptive (though more recently, distance from distressing thoughts has been added as an alternative aim).
 It is highly contestable whether psychological models that do not have this basic (former) element actually constitute CBT.

-CBT and empirical psychology more generally have been criticised for ‘disavowing’ the metaphysics and history of their objects of study, concepts and methodologies.
+CBT and empirical psychology more generally, have been criticised for ‘disavowing’ the metaphysics and history of their objects of study, concepts and methodologies.
 These elements nonetheless remain, imbue the practice of CBT and, propogate a particular worldview.
-Worldview may be defined as the philosophy of individuals, groups or societies which encapsulate beliefs in relation to the nature of things, of being and of knowing.
+Worldview here may be defined as the philosophy of individuals, groups or societies which encapsulate beliefs in relation to the nature of things, of being and of knowing.
 Worldviews influence how we interact and engage with the world around us.
-They are culturally located and, are tranferred through various means including, parenting, social interactions and educational institutions.
+They are culturally located and, are tranferred and reproduced through various means including, parenting, social interactions and educational institutions.

 The silent assumptions of CBT

-Critically, professional discourses and practices similarly transmit implicit assumptions related to the nature of human action, agency and wellbeing.
+Critically, professional discourses and practises similarly transmit implicit assumptions related to the nature of human action, agency and wellbeing.
 CBT contains a number of such assumptions including: the division between the world (the objective) and us (our subjective reactions).
 The need for objective evidence to support our beliefs and related to that, the requirement to doubt and reject our subjective reality and lived experience, if it cannot be objectively backed-up.
 Added to this, is a heavy reliance on what is observable over what cannot be seen.
-And ultimately, beliefs that psychological distress can be overcome through reason so that the good and (psychologically) healthy life can be achieved by rethinking our thinking.
+And ultimately, beliefs that psychological distress can be overcome through reason, so that the good and (psychologically) healthy life can be achieved by rethinking our thinking.

 The epistemology of rationalism is often hailed as the hallmark of (white) European thought.
 Rationalism posits that reason is the ultimate source of knowledge and freedom.
 Rosen argues that two of the main forms of rationalism which have had the greatest influence on the theory are: discursive rationalism and pragmatic rationalism.
-The former identifies reason as the only means by which the self can emancipate itself from the world of senses and, asserts that human beings are motivated to reach their ideal self by the knowledge gained through rational reflections and considerations of the world.
+The former identifies reason as the only means by which the self can emancipate itself from the world of senses and, asserts that human beings are motivated to reach their ideal self by the knowledge gained through rational reflections and, considerations of the world.
 Pragmatic rationalism on the other hand, does not seek to achieve self-mastery by self-reflection but by taking rational actions aimed at changing one’s desires, impulses and urges.

-According to that approach, all unwanted impulses can be overridden by repeated actions so that we may train ourselves through what we do, to be more rational and therefore exercise agency over both our subjective world and the world around us.
+According to the latter, all unwanted impulses can be overridden by repeated actions so that we may train ourselves through what we do, to be more rational and therefore exercise agency over both our subjective world and the world around us.
 CBT clearly embodies both approaches as illustrated for example, by the practice of challenging thoughts, ‘behavioural experiments’, rational self-talks or even therapists’ ambitions of mastering ‘Socratic questioning’.
 However, it reproduces them silently.
 And, this requires attention.
 Many non-western worldviews do not uphold European rationalist ideals.
 African worldview obviously varies, nonetheless, many of its features have been held to demarcate it from the above.

 ‘A fundamental tenet of traditional African culture is that there is more to reality and to the realm of experience than that which is readily accessible through empirical inquiry, and that one can acquire an understanding of natural phenomena by appealing to experiences whose characterisations are not empirically confirmable but are nonetheless warrantably assertible’ (Brown, 2004).

 African dominant ontology and view of reality are fundamentally different from Western rationalism and therefore clash with many of the assumptions of CBT.
-The centrality of notion that there is more that influences reality than is accessible through empirical enquiry, such as the spiritual or the ancestors, is core to a number of non-Western espistemologies and has been found not only in African worldviews but also in several indigenous, Asian and First Nations’ traditions.
+The centrality of the notion that there is more that influences reality than is accessible through empirical enquiry, such as the spiritual or the ancestors, is core to a number of non-Western epistemologies and has been found not only in African worldviews but also in several indigenous, Asian and First Nations’ traditions.
 In addition to CBT indirectly problematising the validity of such worldviews and feeding into the superiority of European ideals, it may be charged with protecting oppressive systems in the ‘West’ by invalidating the lived experience of people of colour.

 Epistemic violence is a term that has generally been used by postcolonial researchers to refer to the construction of the Other by Western thinkers and philosophers.
 According to Spivak (1988) ‘epistemic violence’ is the process by which non-Western methods or approaches to knowledge and worldviews are obstructed.
 Spivak posits that imperialist subjugation of non-Western understanding or the ‘Othering’ of the colonial subject’s mode of knowing/being and more generally, that of those who are at the bottom of social hierarchies, (whom she refers to as the ‘subaltern’) has been central to the colonial project.
 This dynamic represents attempts (varying in their success) at deleting the consciousness of the Other or to overwrite it with Western epistemologies.